Ok, enough with the pleasantries. Let’s get down to brass tacks.

 If you prefer something you can wash off directly, try the impermeable Keekaroo Peanut Diaper Changer ($129, below).

-If you’re spending that much, and you’re in the market for something with a few more bells and whistles, I also like the Hatch Baby Grow ($129), an integrated baby scale and changing pad in one.
+Heck, if you’re spending that much, and you’re in the market for something with a few more bells and whistles, I also like the Hatch Baby Grow ($149), an integrated baby scale and changing pad in one.
 The scale allows you to track weight gain, milk intake and other such things that are typically only ascertained by a visit to a pediatrician’s office.
 I would especially recommend this for parents who are the “need to know” type (those who like to have lots of data) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).

 You’ll probably want a special trash can for disposing of diapers.
 Moms seem to be really divided on this topic.
 Some say: yes, the right diaper pail will conceal the poopy smell.
 Others say there is no way to *really* hide the smell of poo.
 I fall into the latter category.